-Digital is quickly becoming an organization’s primary communications, sales, marketing, channel of choice for content expressions spanning channels, devices, and touch-points.
-Content has become joined at the hip with digital and this amalgamation has led to increasing difficulty and complications, for example, in delivering a quality, error-free, highly personalized data driven experience.
+Digital is quickly becoming an organization’s primary communications, sales, marketing, a channel of choice for content expressions spanning channels, devices, and touch-points.
+Content has become joined at the hip with digital, and this amalgamation has led to increasing difficulty and complications, for example, in delivering a quality, error-free, highly personalized data-driven experience.

 ECM Strategy Framework: Benefits

 With a formal and well-structured ECM strategy, organizations can successfully develop and deploy a clear blueprint and cohesive business and technical solutions for effectively managing, content, knowledge, documents, records and business processes across the enterprise.

 The benefits realized by the successful crafting and implementation of an ECM strategy include:

 - Mitigate business and legal risks, reduce costs.

 - Attain and sustain a competitive advantage in the targeted market.

 - Enable smart and timely strategic and tactical decision-making.